10 Apr Why looks matter: eating with our eyes

-The answer is: YES, it does make food taste better.
+And yes, it’s proven: when food looks good, it tastes better.
 “We eat with our eyes, ears, nose, memory, imagination and our gut,” writes Professor Charles Spence in Gastrophysics, which arrived on the bookshelves earlier this spring

 Professor Spence, an Experimental Psychologist, is a world authority on such matters.
 He heads up the Crossmodal Research Laboratory in Oxford.